 This simple pudding is nothing more than chia seeds, unsweetened almond milk, pure vanilla extract, maple syrup and a pinch of salt.
 It’s vegan/gluten-free/paleo and has all of the bomb nutritional elements that I just told you about, making it an unbelievably healthy breakfast, dessert or snack.

 I’m not going to sit here and claim that this pudding is the best thing in the world or that it’s my favorite breakfast because it’s not, and I’d rather eat this.
 That said, it is pretty delightful once you get used to the somewhat strange texture.
-Some people liken chia pudding to tapioca, but I hate tapioca, so I prefer not to use that comparison.
+Some people liken chia seed pudding to tapioca, but I hate tapioca, so I prefer not to use that comparison.
 All I can say is that after the first weird bite, it really grows on you, and it’s surprisingly satisfying/fun to eat.
 I promise.

-This version of chia pudding is vanilla-tinged and ever so slighty sweet, which makes it the perfect base for a variety of toppings.
-Go wild with the toppings, friends, especially if you’re new to the whole chia pudding thing, as they will ease the transition.
+This version of chia seed pudding is vanilla-tinged and ever so slightly sweet, which makes it the perfect base for a variety of toppings.
+Go wild with the toppings, friends, especially if you’re new to the whole chia seed pudding thing, as they will ease the transition.
 Obviously, you can top your pudding with whatever floats your boat, but the following combinations are guaranteed winners: (a) Mango, Toasted Coconut and Dark Chocolate, (b) Blood Orange and Pistachios (c) Fresh Berries, Lemon Zest and Maple Syrup.